 Group/share UT Network storage

-Folders within this directory can be shared with others.
+Folders within this directory can be shared with other members of the project or organization, as well as with specified people within or outside the UT.
 The path to this network drive is \\AD.utwente.nl\ORG.

 Folders within this directory are created by LISA, loosely based on the organizational structure or upon request.
 Access rights on these folders are automatically provisioned based on organization/department information or upon request of the folder owner.